 I have helped many individuals across the country – and as far away as Indonesia – with budget testing for mold.
 I can help you, too.
-All you need is a roll of Scotch-brand MultiTask tape (available at any office store) and one sturdy plastic bag (like a zip-lock-type bag).
+All you need is a roll of Walgreen’s or Walmart’s store-brand tape and one sturdy plastic bag (like a zip-lock-type bag).

 You touch several areas of a similar surface with a piece of tape, put it on (not in) the bag, identify where the sample is from, and mail it to me, along with your check.
 I’ll remove the tape from the bag, put the tape on a microscope slide, and view it under the microscope.
 Voila!
 You’ll get feedback and usually a photo of your mold soon after.